Corridor is BACK!

 Can I help print and distribute Corridors?
 YES!
 If you want to spread some “Corridor” message me for the PDF here or shannon dot chickadee at gmail dot com.

 Where do I send my submission?
 Please send it to shannon dot chickadee at gmail dot com.
-If you have a specific form, such as a waterfall poem, send it as a PDF.
-She will also take WORD or you can copy/paste it into the email.
+Shannon will also take WORD or you can copy/paste it into the email.
 She will ask questions if any arise, but we want these zines to be quick, accurate, & easy.

-Please tell us how you would like to be acknowledged and how a pre-published poem is to be referenced and/or book cited if applicable.
+Please tell us how you would like to be acknowledged and how the poem should be referenced and/or book cited if applicable.

 What if my poem is selected?
 Poets/Artists selected will be notified and receive a complimentary PDF of the zine.
 Also, contributing poets/artists will automatically be added to the mailing list for reminders, and PDF editions, unless they request otherwise.
 Please send original poems and/or art anytime to shannon dot chickadee at gmail dot com.
 Submission does not guarantee publication.